Sophia-Gold/AD-Talk/AD-Talk.md

 # Imperative AD

-The first literature on AD was by Robert Edwin Wengert in _A Simple Automatic Derivative Evaluation Program_ (1964), which is one of many claims to the first dissertation ever written in the field of computer science.
+The first literature on AD was by Robert Edwin Wengert in _A Simple Automatic Derivative Evaluation Program_ (1964), one of many claims to the first dissertation ever written in the field of computer science.

-The technique appeared to be popular in the numerical computing mainstream for some time before being largely abandoned in favor of "numerical methods" (approximation).
+The technique was popular in the numerical computing mainstream for some time:
+- Many AD tools, particularly in Fortran and C++, are compiled by Argonne National Laboratory: http://www.autodiff.org/.
+- However AD was largely abandoned in favor of "numerical methods," particularly with the advent of GPUs for fast matrix processing.

 Then functional programming took over...